Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Acknowledgments

 \section{Acknowledgments}

 The third author is supported by the project 113F293 under the program 1001 of the Scientific and Technological Research Council of Turkey.
-She also thanks the Department of Mathematics at Columbia University for their hospitality during this work.
-The second author is supported by the Department of Mathematics at Stony Brook University throughout this work.
+She also thanks the Department of Mathematics at Columbia University for their hospitality during this work. { The first author was partially supported by JSPS KAKENHI Grant Number JP23540044 and JP15K04814.} The authors would also like to thank the referee for her/his careful reading and constructive comments.

 \Addresses